JetBrains/Qodana/topics/ui-overview.md

 [//]: # (title: Inspection report)

+<link-summary>%instance% lets you study inspection reports in an interactive and user-friendly form either
+locally or in Qodana Cloud.</link-summary>

 %instance% lets you study inspection reports in an interactive and user-friendly form either [locally](html-report.md) or in [Qodana Cloud](cloud-overview-reports.topic).